 Installing with OAuth

-We're sorry about the double V2s: OAuth 2.0 refers to the 2.0 version of the OAuth spec, and this is our second version of OAuth 2.0.
-For the rest of this guide, we'll just call it OAuth and drop all the 2s.
+Slack apps are installed with a v2 OAuth 2.0 flow.
+We're sorry about all the "2s": OAuth 2.0 refers to the 2.0 version of the OAuth spec, and this is our second version of OAuth 2.0.
+For the rest of this guide, we'll just refer to it as "OAuth".

-We've created a version 2 of the OAuth flow because it provides more granular Slack scopes, especially for bot users.
-With the new OAuth flow, your app can act with its own identity, instead of acting on behalf of users—all without requesting excessive permissions that could cause installs to be rejected.
+For posterity, this OAuth flow works the same as the OAuth flow for legacy Slack apps.
+Only a few details have changed; URL and method names have gained a v2, and the shape of the OAuth access response now puts bot access tokens first.
+We created a version 2 of the OAuth flow because it provides more granular Slack scopes, especially for bot users.
+Your app can act with its own identity, instead of acting on behalf of users β€” all without requesting excessive permissions that could cause installations to be rejected.

+OAuth allows a user in any Slack workspace to install your app.
+At the end of the OAuth flow, your app gains an access token.
 Your app's access token opens the door to Slack API methods, events, and other features.
 During the OAuth flow, you specify which scopes your app needs.
-Those scopes determine exactly which doors (methods, events, and features) your app can open.
+Those scopes determine exactly which doors your app can open.

-1. There are a lot of steps, but...
-Your app only has to worry about three steps to make OAuth work: Asking for scopes, waiting for a user to give the okay, and exchanging a temporary code for a full access token.
+Implementing an OAuth flow can feel hard because there are a lot of steps, but your app really only has to worry about three steps to make OAuth work: requesting scopes, waiting for a user to give their approval, and exchanging a temporary authorization code for an access token.
+Redirecting a user to Slack can be done with a single link.
+For example:

 <a href="https://slack.com/oauth/v2/authorize?scope=incoming-webhook&client_id=33336676.569200954261">Add to Slack</a>

-Replace the scope= with the scopes you'd like, and the client_id with your app's Client ID, and you've already got the redirect down.
-You'll have a link that can initiate an OAuth install.
+Replace the scope= with the scopes you'd like and the client_id with your app's client ID, and you've already got the redirect down.
+You can even turn that link into an Add to Slack button by using the generator below:

-Obtaining access tokens with OAuth 2.0
+Obtaining access tokens with OAuth

-1. Asking for scopes.
+1. Requesting scopes.

 2. Waiting for a user to approve your requested scopes.